sixertoy/grunt-mustacher/README.md

 * or
 * equal

-> take a look inside src folder for examples
+> take a look at src folder for examples

 <a name="install"></a>
 ### Install & Run (connect + watch)